All About The Water Cycle - How Does It Work?

 Humans have learned to use the commodities in the environment.
 Through this, they have industrialized, revolutionized, and modernized.
 But every upgrade of their life becomes every downgrade of the abode.

 Since industrialization, the carbon footprint has also increased over time.
 Due to modernization in industry and population growth, carbon emissions increased, causing air pollution and temperature intensity.
-If these discharges don't reduce, the said gas will rise into the atmosphere making the ozone thin.
+If these discharges don't reduce, the gas will rise into the atmosphere, making the ozone thin.
 Eventually, this will push climate change to happen.

 Climate change is when the temperature increases due to fossil fuels, as described by global warming.
 This affects the weather changes, photosynthesis of the plants, and the water cycle.
-In addition, this is caused by human activities such as burning plastics and smokes from cars, cigarettes, and other machinery.
+In addition, this is caused by human activities such as burning plastics and smoke from cars, cigarettes, and other machinery.
 Due to this, biodiversity could be damaged, and the condition of the Earth could be lethal.

 To know more about how climate change affects the natural cycle of the water, here are some questions answered: